IBG4-CBCLab/TopEC/README.md

 Obtain the PDB files [here](https://fz-juelich.sciebo.de/s/7cOPiXC0iqlh3c9).

-We are working on uploading a single .h5 containing all the data that can be immediatly used to train your networks.

-**16/02: We tested a single h5 database file for all datasets.
-Unfortunately we are dealing with a slow upload speed.
-Complete dataset file should be available from 18/02.
-This removes the need to recreate the dataset and you can immediatly start training on the datasets**

 Make sure the paths in ``configs/create_dataset.yaml`` are pointing towards the folder you store the pdb structures.
 Then execute from command line: